Workplace Benefits

 Bottom line: Saving money on dependent care

 Dependent care FSAs can be an essential benefit for caretakers looking to save on their monthly bills.
-By setting aside pre-tax dollars, these accounts can help you better manage your finances, while reducing your taxable income.
+By setting aside pre-tax dollars from your paycheck, these accounts can help you better manage your finances, while reducing your taxable income.

 If your employer offers DC-FSAs, be sure to talk to your HR department and FSA provider to get a better understanding of your plan’s enrollment process, contribution limits, and eligible expenses.